moehami/pet-4/posts/bat-names.md

 ---
-title: "The Ultimate Guide to Cavapoo Dog Names: 100+ Adorable Ideas and Tips"
+title: "15+ Nocturnal Bat Names Shadow & Wings"
-date: "2025-01-01"
+date: "2024-11-01"
-excerpt: "Find the perfect name for your Cavapoo!
-This guide offers 100+ adorable name ideas, tips for choosing, and inspiration to help you find the ideal match for your furry friend."
+excerpt: "Find the perfect name for your nocturnal bat!
+Explore our list of 15+ nocturnal and unique bat names, inspired by their flight and mystery."
-readTime: "6 mins read"
+readTime: "8 min read"
 ---

 **Bat Names: A Comprehensive Guide to Understanding Bat Species**